 At the upcoming concert I will be playing:

 Come join us and say hi after the concert.
 When: June 10, 2023 @ 7:30 pm – 9:30 pm Where: Glenn Gould Studio, 250 Front Street West Tickets: 2023 Spring Concert - Toronto Concert Band Angela Hewitt shares her tactics, strategies, and stories on how she keeps her musical memory strong.
-It is interesting to note that musical conservatories, like the Royal Conservatory of Music in Toronto, have developed curriculums that prepare the ground for developing and helping to maintain musical memory.
+It is interesting to note that musical conservatories, like the Royal Conservatory of Music in Toronto, have developed curriculums that prepare the ground for developing and maintaining musical memory.

 Link to the article: ‘Like sex and religion, we don’t like to talk about memory’: pianist Angela Hewitt on how she keeps hers in shape | Classical music | The Guardian The teacher practices Jazz Last weekend I went to my first jazz jam with my Vibraphone aka my Malletkat GS Grand.
 We were a quartet of Tenor Sax/Flute, Vibes, Bass, and Drums.
 I survived with my dignity intact, but I’ve a few discoveries and confessions to share.